-- All members of staff are required to work within clear guidelines on Safe Working Practice / the school's Code of Conduct.
-The DSL will ensure that all staff and volunteers have read the child protection policy and staff behaviour policy/code of conduct and understand that their behaviour and practice must be in line with it. - Staff will be made aware of the School behaviour management and physical intervention policies, and any physical interventions/use of reasonable force must be in line with agreed policy and procedures and national guidance. - All staff will be made aware of the professional risks associated with the use of social media and electronic communication (email, mobile phones, texting, social network sites etc.) and should adhere to the school's online safety and Acceptable Use policies.
+- All members of staff are required to work within our clear guidelines on safer working practice as outlined in the school code of conduct and 'Guidance for safer working practice for those working with children and young people in education settings Addendum April 2020' This can be found on the school's website, staff room safeguarding guidance folder and in the 'Whole School' drive within the 'Safeguarding Guidance' folder. - Staff will be made aware of the school behaviour management and physical intervention policies, and any physical interventions/use of reasonable force must be in line with agreed policy and procedures and national guidance. - All staff will be made aware of the professional risks associated with the use of social media and electronic communication (such as email, mobile phones, texting, social networking).
+Staff will adhere to relevant school policies including staff code of conduct and Acceptable Use Policy.